Vehicle Entry Numbers

 Numbers shall be a minimum of 3in. high.
 The current class designation shall appear on the race vehicle adjacent to the number.
 The sale of a race vehicle does not transfer the number to the new owner.

-Here are two great examples of how we want it done.
+Here are some great examples of how we want it numbers displayed

 - For more details on vehicle numbering go to Section 2L “Number / Class designation” in the Rulebook.